Controlling Language Confusion in Multilingual LLMs: Conclusion

 \section{Conclusion}

-This work investigates \emph{why} language confusion may happen in multilingual large language models and empirically show that penalizing unwanted languages via preference optimization is effective in restricting such behavior.
-By analyzing loss trajectories and generation-level evaluations, we demonstrate that preference-based tuning could enhance the model’s ability to distinguish between original and language-confused outputs while preserving general question answering capabilities.
+This work investigates the underlying causes of language confusion in multilingual large language models and empirically demonstrates that penalizing undesired languages via preference optimization is an effective method for suppressing such behavior.

+Our primary contribution is the demonstration that preference-based fine-tuning offers a highly effective solution.
+By fine-tuning models to prefer monolingual responses over language-confused ones, we achieve robust linguistic consistency without compromising general question-answering capabilities.

 These results suggest that incorporating explicit preference signals during fine-tuning provides a promising approach for reinforcing linguistic fidelity in multilingual settings.
 Moreover, we suggest that future research may explore the use of penalty terms even in the pretraining phase to penalize language confusion earlier in the training effectively.